SayanSaha01/SayanSaha01/README.md

 - 🌱 I’m currently learning **Machine Learning & Deep Learning**

-- 🌐 I am Exploring Computer Vision and its domains.
+- 🌐 I am doing Computer Vision and its domains.

 - 👨‍💻 All of my projects are available at [shorturl.at/eEKLQ](shorturl.at/eEKLQ)

 - 💬 Ask me about Machine Learning  :)
--

 - 📄 Have a look at my CV [shorturl.at/yAOW7](shorturl.at/yAOW7)

 - ⚡ Fun fact **I Love Game of Thrones and Anime**